Your Goal: Joy & tranquility with sustained attention.

 Next: Meditation Skill 10: Whole-Body Breathing.

-Through continued momentum in the pleasure of letting go and maturity of tranquility, your attention will gradually become stable on one point of breath sensation, by itself, with your attention no longer wandering to thoughts or distractions.
+Through continued momentum in the enjoyment of letting go and maturity of tranquility, your attention will gradually become stable on one point of breath sensation, by itself, with your attention no longer wandering to thoughts or distractions.

 Your meditation is the same as Meditation Skill 08, except you now focus on cultivating meditative joy & tranquility to sustain your attention on that one point of breath sensation.